mspnp/samples/OperationalExcellence/azure-aks-policy/README.md

 - azure-kubernetes-service
 ---

-# Azure Well Architected Framework Sample (Apply Azure Policies to an Azure Kubernetes Service Cluster)
+# Azure Well Architected Framework Sample: Azure Policy for Azure Kubernetes Service (AKS)

 Azure Policy extends Gatekeeper v3, an admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.